AdobeDocs/experience-manager-forms-cloud-service.en/help/configure-unified-storage-connector.md

 * Use variables to store data file and attachments while submitting an adaptive form to an AEM Workflow.
 Do not select **Relative to Payload** option while submitting an adaptive form to an AEM Workflow.
 The **Relative to Payload** option do not display automatically once you [configure an AEM Workflow model for external data storage](#configure-workflow-external-data-storage).

-* When you [configure an AEM Workflow model for external data storage](#configure-workflow-external-data-storage), do not create custom columns based on the data of a workflow.
+* When you [configure an AEM Workflow model for external data storage](#configure-workflow-external-data-storage), do not create custom columns for AEM Inbox based on the data of a workflow.